Is Cilia In Plant And Animal Cells

 Definition and Structure

 Each cilium emerges from a basal body, which is structurally similar to a centriole.
-The basal body anchors the cilium to the cell and organizes the microtubules.
+But the basal body anchors the cilium to the cell and organizes the microtubules.
 Motor proteins, such as dynein, attach to the microtubules and use ATP hydrolysis to generate the force needed for ciliary movement.
 This movement can take various forms, including a wave-like motion that propels fluids or a whip-like motion that moves the cell itself.

 Scientific Foundations

 The study of cilia has also benefited from genetic and molecular biology techniques.
-Mutations in genes encoding ciliary proteins have been linked to a variety of human diseases, known as ciliopathies.
+Now, mutations in genes encoding ciliary proteins have been linked to a variety of human diseases, known as ciliopathies.
 These diseases include polycystic kidney disease, primary ciliary dyskinesia, and retinal degeneration, highlighting the importance of cilia in human health.

 Cilia in Animal Cells